Coleff-Herrera currents, duality, and Noetherian operators: Introduction

-In this paper we use the residue theory developed in \cite{AW1} and \cite{AW2} to extend the duality for a complete intersection to a general pure-dimensional ideal (or submodule) sheaf.
-In particular we can express such an ideal as the annihilator of a finite set of Coleff-Herrera currents (Theorem~\ref{thm1} and its corollaries).
-Jan-Erik Bj\"ork has pointed out to us that one can obtain the same duality result from a fundamental theorem of Jan-Erik Roos, \cite{Roos}, about purity for a module in terms of the bidualizing sheaves, combined with some other known facts that will be described below.
-However our approach gives a representation of the duality and the Coleff-Herrera currents in terms of one basic residue current, that we first describe.

-To begin with, let $\J$ be any coherent subsheaf of a locally free sheaf $\Ok(E_0)$ over a complex manifold $X$, and assume that
+To begin with, let $\I$ be any coherent subsheaf of a locally free sheaf $\Ok(E_0)$ over a complex manifold $X$, and assume that

-is a locally free resolution of $\F=\Ok(E_0)/\J$.
-Here $\Ok(E_k)$ is the locally free sheaf associated to the vector bundle $E_k$ over $X$.
+is a locally free resolution of $\F=\Ok(E_0)/\I$.
+Here $\Ok(E_k)$ denotes the locally free sheaf associated to the vector bundle $E_k$ over $X$.
 If $X$ is Stein, then one can find such a resolution in a neighborhood of any given compact subset.
 We will assume that $\F$ has codimension $p>0$; cf., Remark~\ref{pnoll}.
 Then $f_1$ is (can be assumed to be) generically surjective, and the analytic set $Z$ where it is not surjective has codimension $p$ and coincides with the zero set of the ideal sheaf $\ann\F$.
-In \cite{AW1} we defined, given Hermitian metrics on $E_k$, a residue current $R=R_p+R_{p+1}+\cdots $ with support on $Z$, where $R_k$ is a $(0,k)$-current that takes values in $\Hom(E_0,E_k)$, such that a holomorphic section $\phi\in\Ok(E_0)$ is in $\J$ if and only if $R\phi=0$.
+In \cite{AW1} we defined, given Hermitian metrics on $E_k$, a residue current $R=R_p+R_{p+1}+\cdots $ with support on $Z$, where $R_k$ is a $(0,k)$-current that takes values in $\Hom(E_0,E_k)$, such that a holomorphic section $\phi\in\Ok(E_0)$ is in $\I$ if and only if $R\phi=0$.

 Recall that $\F$ has {\it pure} codimension $p$ if the associated prime ideals (of each stalk) all have codimension $p$.

-The starting point in this paper is the following result that follows from \cite{AW2} (see Section~\ref{k>p} below); as we will see later on it is in a way equivalent to Roos' characterization of purity.
+The starting point in this paper is the following result that follows from \cite{AW2} (see also Section~\ref{k>p} below); as we will see later on it is in a way equivalent to Roos' characterization of purity.

-\begin{thm} The sheaf $\F=\Ok(E_0)/\J$ has pure codimension $p$ if and only if $\J$ is equal to the annihilator of $R_p$, i.e.,
+\begin{thm} The sheaf $\F=\Ok(E_0)/\I$ has pure codimension $p$ if and only if $\I$ is equal to the annihilator of $R_p$, i.e.,

 \end{thm}

 If $\F$ is Cohen-Macaulay we can choose a resolution \eqref{acomplex} with $N=p$, and then $R=R_p$ is a matrix of $\CH_Z$-currents which thus solves our problem.
 However, in general $R_p$ is not $\dbar$-closed even if $\F$ has pure codimension.
 Let